gyfbianhuanyun/brain-data-with-age/README.md

 Secondly, the processed image is compared with the preset image to obtain data of each brain domain with time (comparision.py).

-Third, make multiple comparisons of the data (entropy.py, rms.py, sum_of_absolute.py, variance.py, Compare_different_algorithms).

-Fourth, the age is classified using a deep learning network (ML_GRU_all_train_test.py).
+Third, the age is classified using a deep learning network (ML_GRU_all_train_test.py).

-Fifth, improve the learning network to improve training results (ML_upgrade.py).
+Fourth, improve the learning network to improve training results (ML_upgrade.py).